-Blended latex is the most commonly sold latex in North America; it contains a combination of natural Talalay and synthetic latex.
-Blended has the best of both natural and synthetic latex; more durable than natural Talalay latex, fewer chemicals in its production, more firmness options, and a better overall firmness consistency.
-Blended latex can have up to 7 different firmness levels, and is less expensive than most natural latex options.
+Blended latex is the most commonly sold latex in North America.
+It contains a combination of natural and synthetic materials.
+It is slightly more durable than natural latex, features fewer chemicals than its synthetic counterparts, and comes in several firmness options.
+Blended latex is typically less expensive than most natural latex options.

-All blended latex has a certain ratio of natural and synthetic mixed in.
-Generally these ratios are proprietary to a mattress manufacturer, so it’s unlikely you’ll get your hands on the information easily.
-That said, the majority of companies will have between 60/40 or 70/30 synthetic v. natural latex.
-A decent indicator of the ratio is this: the more natural latex you have, the higher the price will be.
+While blended latex features both natural and synthetic materials, the ratios are proprietary to each mattress manufacturer.
+A majority of companies will offer mattresses with a 60/40 to 70/30 ratio of synthetic to natural latex.
+A good indicator of the ratio is this: the more natural latex a mattress contains, the higher priced it will be.

-Synthetic latex, which is made with SBR (Styrene Butadiene Rubber,) is primarily used to blend with natural latex.
-This is because SBR used in synthetic latex has some superior properties compared to natural latex, such as the ability to resist heat aging, abrasion resistance, and softening.
-The end result is a more durable product that lasts longer and is less expensive.
-Synthetic latex also allows for a wide array of firmness options, which gives you more options for a softer or firmer mattress.
+Synthetic latex, made with SBR (Styrene Butadiene Rubber,) is primarily used to complement the benefits and features of natural latex: SBR used in synthetic latex has some superior properties, such as the ability to resist heat aging, abrasion and softening.
+The end result of a blend is a more durable product that lasts longer and is less expensive.
+Synthetic latex also allows for a wide array of firmness options.
+Synthetic latex is the least eco-friendly choice.

-At the end of the day, the contouring properties and responsiveness of latex is what makes it such a sought-after bedding material – but modern advancements in foam technology means that there are plenty of options that feel a whole lot like latex without the costly price tag.
-The first is Energex™ foam, a popular latex alternative foam used in plenty of all-foam beds that contours to the body but bounces back from pressure almost immediately.
-Energex™ is also breathable and allows for greater airflow than other types of foam (memory foam, for example), so it stays cooler throughout the night, just like latex.
+While latex is a highly sought-after bedding material, modern advancements in foam technology have resulted in plenty of options that feel a whole lot like latex without the costly price tag.
+Energex™ foam, for instance, is a popular latex alternative foam used in many all-foam mattresses.
+It is designed to contour the human body, much like memory foam, but bounces back more quickly from pressure.
+Energex™ is highly breathable and allows for greater airflow than other types of foams, making it as good at temperature moderation as latex.

 To Your Perfect